Out of Office, Out of Mind? Creating a Fair Remote Employee Experience

 Respect remote employees’ choices and privacy

-Recognize that employees may choose to remain remote for a variety of reasons.
-For every employee eager to continue sending emails in fuzzy slippers, there’s another who desperately misses putting on a suit and heels but can’t risk exposing a medically vulnerable relative.
-Managers shouldn’t confuse the ability to return to work with desire or commitment, or press employees to justify the decision to continue working from home.
-Doing so may violate state or local virus control measures or company privacy policies.
+Recognize that employees may work remotely for a variety of reasons.
+For every employee eager to send emails in fuzzy slippers, there’s another who loves putting on a suit and heels.
+Managers shouldn’t confuse the ability to work in the office with desire or commitment, or press employees to justify the decision to work from home.
+Doing so may violate state or company privacy policies.

 Focus on employee engagement to understand what your remote workers need.
 Also, ensure the remote employee experience remains fulfilling and productive.
 You may find that your remote workers have specific knowledge or development gaps.
 In this case, consider solutions designed to deliver customized training for a distributed workforce.
 Likewise, make sure your remote employees benefit from the same educational opportunities as those in the office.